 export default BlogPost

-In the above code, all blog posts are retrieved from the API during construction and an array of paths with slugs is created for each one.
-The data for each blog post is retrieved in getStaticProps based on the slug parameter.
+In the above code, all blog posts are retrieved from the API at build time, and an array of paths with slugs is created for each.
+The data for each blog post is fetched in getStaticProps based on the slug parameter.

-If you are familiar with Gatsby, you will notice that getStaticProps is similar to createPages in gatsby-node.js.
-However, I think Next's approach is easier to understand.
-The difference is that you don't need to specify the path to the template and you pass the slug in the context.
+If you are familiar with Gatsby, you may notice that getStaticProps is somewhat similar to createPages in gatsby-node.js.
+However, I think Next's approach is clearer.
+The difference is that you don't need to specify a path to the template and you pass the slug in the context.
 In Next, everything is contained in the same file.
-In this case, the value of the slug can be accessed through query parameters.
+In this case, the value of the slug can be accessed via query parameters.

-If you add a new post, you will need to rebuild the project unless you change the fallback to true.
-If there is no existing HTML file on the CDN, Next.js will try to retrieve and cache the content on the client side.
-Fallback is very useful when you have a large collection of frequently updated posts.
+If you add a new post, you need to rebuild the project unless you change fallback to true.
+If there are no existing HTML files on the CDN, Next.js will try to fetch and cache the content on the client side.
+Fallback is very useful when you have a large collection of posts that are frequently updated.

-In Next.js 10, new built-in image components and optimizations have been introduced.
-You no longer have to worry about shipping large images for mobile devices.
+In Next.js 10, particularly, new built-in image components and optimizations have been introduced.
+From now on, you won't have to worry about shipping large images for mobile devices.
 Next handles resizing and generates the latest WebP image format, which is about 30% smaller than JPG.
-If your website has a lot of images, bandwidth and client-side performance will significantly decrease.
+If your website has many images, bandwidth and client-side performance will significantly decrease.

-<Image /> To use the component, import it from next/image.
+<Image /> To use the component, please import it from next/image.

 import Image from 'next/image'